radiosilence/mst-task/README.md

       const result = yield* self.requests.get.execute(id);
-      if (result.cancelled) return; // make sure it is latest request (debouncing) if (result.failed) throw new Error(result.error); // handle error self.potato = result.value; // we know it is success.
+      if (result.cancelled) return; // make sure it is latest request (debouncing) if (result.failed) throw new Error(result.error); // handle error self.potato = result.value; // we know it is success due to type guarding
       // `result.value` will have correct type of `{ id: string, name: string }`
     });